cherise215/MaxStyle/README.md

     CUDA_VISIBLE_DEVICES=0 python src/train_adv_supervised_segmentation_triplet.py --json_config_path ./config/Prostate/MICCAI2022_MaxStyle.json  --cval 0 --seed 40 --data_setting 'all' --auto_test --log
     ```
 # Improved reproducibility with fixed seeds and training sets
-Our code by default support to train models with fixed random seed an training set for reduced result variability.
+Our code by default supports to train models with fixed random seed and a fixed selection of training set for controlled study.
 Of note, completely reproducible results are not guaranteed due to the nature of the PyTorch Design and GPU computation.
-One can change the `seed` and `cval` value in the above commands to train models with different set-ups for multiple runs.
-In our experiments for cardiac low-data regime training, we ran training three times,  considering three configurations:
+One can change the `seed` and `cval` value in the above commands to train models with different set-ups for multiple runs and get an average score for model evaluation.
+In our experiments for cardiac low-data regime training, we ran training three times and reported average Dice scores of them.
+Specifically, we used three configurations:

 A. --cval 0 --seed 40